Synaco/prolug-linux-admin/unit5/u5_lab.md

    - We'll be examining the contents of this file later
 4. `cat /etc/passwd | tail -5`
    - What did this do to the output of the file?
+       - It printed the last 5 lines of the file.
 5. `cat /etc/passwd | tail -5 | nl`
 6. `cat /etc/passwd | tail -5 | awk -F : '{print $1, $3, $7}'`
    - What did that do and what do each of the `$#` represent?
+       - It took the last 5 lines of the file and printed the 1st, 3rd, and 7th columns only.
    - Can you give the 2nd, 5th, and 6th fields?
+       - cat /etc/passwd | tail -5 | awk -F : '{print $2, $5, $6}'
 7. `cat /etc/passwd | tail -5 | awk -F : '{print $NF}'`
    - What does this `$NF` mean?
 Why might this be useful to us as administrators?
+       - It's a variable in awk for the last field.
+It's use is to just print the last field of anything you feed it.
 8. `alias`
    - Look at the things you have aliased.
    - These come from defaults in your `.bashrc` file.
 We'll configure these later